shawn-sss/backtrack/README.md

 - **Report Issues**: Use the GitHub Issues tab to report bugs or request features.
 - **Need Help?**: Browse the in-app Help window or start a discussion on GitHub.

-**Thanks for checking out MyDataBackupApp — your data deserves better backups.**
+**Thanks for checking out Backtrack — your data deserves better backups.**